MovieLabs/OMC/Docs/Tech Notes/Assets.md

 ### Conventions

 **Structural and functional types**
 The specification only requires these be strings and as such they are not controlled.
-However, movielabs is developing guidelines for the structure and a set of recommended terms that if used would help in cross platform interchange.
+However, MovieLabs is developing guidelines for them and a set of recommended terms that if used would help in cross platform interchange.

+-- old

 Individual terms should be written in camel case, separated using dot notation digital.image